 Those aren’t typical like sexy phrases that you think would happen.
 So I just bring a lot of who I am as a woman, as a human being into the sexual experience.
 I don’t become anything else.
 I’m literally just like Janna, but with my husband, naked and enjoying all my senses.
 I can enjoy all my senses throughout the day.
 So I can still just enjoy all my senses within the bedroom.
 There isn’t any sort of like line in the sand.

 So one might describe my sex life as boring.
 But I think it’s delightful and anything but boring.
 Because when I follow my own pleasure and my own intuition and what my body is saying, then it’s different every time.
 I keep on saying this but it’s not prescriptive.
 And in that way, my husband and I have experiences together that you would never find in a book.
 Because they’re unique to us or unique to me and what I like and what I enjoy.

 Our sex is scheduled, it’s about two hours.
 It involves a lot of talking.
 Sometimes there are orgasms, sometimes there are not.
 We don’t see ourselves as responsible for each other’s orgasms, which takes a lot of pressure off.
 We just see it as an opportunity to enjoy some time together.
 Some really precious and special time together.

 So I think that’s.
 I’m an open book and I’m happy to answer any questions you have.
 I’m not a sex coach who just loves sex and loved it all the time or thinks about sex all the time.
-I’m not.
-And I firmly believe that’s why I can help women like myself, because I get it.
+And I firmly believe that’s why I can help women like myself because I get it.
 I get it.
-I’m still in the process of this.
-I’m always learning.
-I’m always growing.
+I’m still in the process myself and am always learning and growing.
 I’m always becoming more confident in who I am and how my body works.
 And what I want out of this sexual experience.
 Rather than what I’ve been told I should want or experience there.